ericealbright/ericealbright.github.io/readme.md

 Using the site
 --------
 To test locally @ http://localhost:4000

 	~$bundle exec jekyll serve

 To deploy to http://ericealbright.github.io

 	~$git add --all
 	~$git commit -m "Initial commit"
 	~$git push -u origin master

-Custom Domains
+Custom Domain
 --------
 To setup the DNS info to use a custom domain I followed the tutorial here: http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/

-Some problems I ran into:
+Some problems I ran into
 --------
 I was getting a kramdown dependency error during a 'jekyll build -trace' that looked something like